YSU-CSIS-SE/csci-5802-tooldemo-flamegraphs/UseCases.md

 ![mySQL](./flamegraphmysql.png)

 The above image shows MySQL codepaths consuming CPU cycles.
-The x-axis represents stack profile population, and the y-axis represents stack depth.
+The x-axis represents stack profile population (percentage of CPU time for that method), and the y-axis represents stack depth.
 Each section is a stack frame, with wider sections representing stacks that are more often present.
-At the top, the edges represent what is on CPU, and beneath them are its ancestors.
+At the top, the edges represent what is on CPU, and beneath them are its ancestors (exactly like a program stack trace).
 It is important to note that color is not signifigant to the interpretation of the graph, and neither is the sorting order (they are sorted alphabetically).
+This means that the left to right order of methods does not imply execution order.

 This example is from [Brendan Gregg's website](http://www.brendangregg.com/index.html), the creator of Flame Graphs.